I'm Alice, the founder of Solihull Yoga.

 I have "Feetup" trainers in Solihull Yoga room that can be incorporated into your Yoga practice, these upside down trainers are an innovative Yoga prop that make make inversions safe and easy and more importantly are fun to use.

-Both practices are 55 minutes of physical movement followed by 20 minutes of "Irest" guided meditation.
+Practice is 45 minutes of physical movement followed by 15 minutes of "Irest" guided meditation.

 I trained with the British School of Yoga and to become a Yoga Therapist.
-Yoga Therapy adopts a holistic approach to Yoga, and can build on basic elements that help us live a health and happy life such as movement, mindfulness, diet and sleep to get the most out of life.
+Yoga Therapy adopts a holistic approach to health through Yoga, and builds on the basic elements that help us live a healthy and happy life.
+Yoga therapy with me includes movement, mindfulness (including media intake), food/nutrition and sleep.

-Through Yoga Therapy most find a sense of relief from feeling overwhelmed with anxiety or stress.
-Personalised programmes can help with recovery from injury illness, and life changing events, helping you find focus and a sense of inner peace.
+Through Yoga Therapy most find a sense of relief, agency, empowerment and peace from our "hurry up" lives.
+Yoga therapy can assist with recovery from injury, illness, and life changing events, helping you restore focus with a sense of agency, feeling grounded and inner peace.

 On the programme we will explore a series of Yoga Asana (movements), to create a firm foundation for Yoga practice and provide you with an understanding of why we practice.

-At the end of the course you will have the ability and confidence to enjoy any Yoga class in the world, and above all get you started on this 5000 year old practice that will benefit your life and health in the future.
+At the end of the course you will have the ability and confidence to enjoy any Yoga class in the world, and above all get you started on this 5000 year old practice that benefits so many lives around the world.

-The programme consists of 4 x 75 minute classes over 4 weeks.
-Practice is 55 minutes of physical movement, concluding with 20 minutes of relaxation and meditation.
+The programme consists of 4 x 60 minute classes over 4 weeks.
+Practice is 45 minutes of physical movement, concluding with 15 minutes of relaxation and guided meditation.

 Irest Yoga Nidra